KeyboardKit/website/collections/_features/Escrow.md

 ---
-title:  Software Escrow Services
+title:  Software Escrow
 description: Protect your software investment
 hero:
   emoji: 📦
 ---

-The KeyboardKit Pro Enterprise Plan includes software escrow services, which provide an additional layer of security and continuity for companies that rely on businesses Pro.
+[KeyboardKit Pro Business+ Licenses](/pro/business-licenses) includes Software Escrow, which provides an additional layer of security and continuity for companies that depend on KeyboardKit Pro.